senzing-garage/knowledge-base/proposals/streamline/map-and-load-your-own-data.md

    For Windows, use a format like `C:\\Users\\username\\Downloads\\example-data-for-senzing.json` for `INPUT_FILENAME`.

-   To identify the file containing your data, copy/modify/paste the following:
+   To identify the file containing your data, copy/modify/paste the following into the interactive Python session:

     ```python
     INPUT_FILENAME = "/tmp/example-data-for-senzing.json"
     ```

-   Copy/paste the following and press the **Enter** key.
+   Copy/paste the following into the interactive Python session and press the **Enter** key.

     ```python
     import json